For more information about a project, contact jeffobrien@ucsb.edu. See below for information regarding project-based student internships.

 Color Film Emergency Project

-The Material / Image Research Lab (MIRL) is collaborating with the Society of Architectural Historians (SAH) on the Color Film Emergency Project, funded by the National Endowment for the Humanities.
-This initiative focuses on preserving at-risk 35mm architectural slide collections, including a subset of David Harby’s Egypt slides, which document historic architecture and cultural heritage.
-The project involves digitizing, cataloging, and preparing these materials for publication in SAHARA on JSTOR, ensuring long-term accessibility.
-It also provides students with hands-on training in archival and digital preservation, equipping them with valuable skills while contributing to the conservation of these important visual resources.
+The Material / Image Research Lab (MIRL) is participating in the Color Film Emergency Project, a collaboration with the Society of Architectural Historians funded by the National Endowment for the Humanities.
+The project addresses the urgent need to preserve at-risk 35mm slide collections that document historic architecture and cultural heritage.
+Through digitization, cataloging, and archival preparation, these materials are being made accessible via SAHARA on JSTOR, ensuring their long-term preservation and availability to researchers worldwide.
+Graduate students working with MIRL gain hands-on training in archival practices and digital preservation, contributing to the conservation of important visual resources while developing skills that support careers in art history, architecture, and cultural heritage.

 Documenting Ancient Americas Objects and Artworks